cncoulter/Transcription-The-Plays-of-Roswitha/README.md

 ## Copyright

-*The Plays of Roswitha*.
-Translated by Christopher St. John.
-London: Chatto & Windus, 1923.
+*The Plays of Roswitha*
+Translated by Christopher St. John
+London: Chatto & Windus, 1923

 Text retrieved from the Internet Archive: <https://archive.org/details/playsofroswitha00hrotuoft>

-Computer transcription corrected by [Cameron N. Coulter](http://www.cncoulter.com/).
+Computer transcription corrected by [Cameron N. Coulter](https://www.cncoulter.com/).

 This work (*The Plays of Roswitha*, by Roswitha of Gandersheim), identified by Cameron N. Coulter, is free of known copyright restrictions within the United States.